magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_making-the-heart-good.md

 Whenever you feel annoyed, whenever your mind goes bad, just say ‘so!’
 When you feel better just say ‘so!
 It’s not a sure thing.’
 If you love someone, just say ‘so!’
 When you feel you’re getting angry, just say ‘so!’
 Do you understand?
-You don’t have to go looking into the Just ‘so!’
+You don’t have to go looking into the *tipiṭaka.* Just ‘so!’
 This means ‘it’s transient’.
 Love is transient, hate is transient, good is transient, evil is transient.
 How could they be permanent?
 Where is there any permanence in them?

-=1 You could say that they are permanent insofar as they are invariably impermanent.
+You could say that they are permanent insofar as they are invariably impermanent.
 They are certain in this respect, they never become otherwise.
 One minute there’s love, the next hate.
 That’s how things are.
 In this sense they are permanent.
 That’s why I say whenever love arises, just tell it ‘so!’
 It saves a lot of time.
-You don’t have to say ’ If you don’t want a long meditation theme, just take this simple word.
+You don’t have to say *aniccaṃ,* *dukkhaṃ,* *anattā.*’ If you don’t want a long meditation theme, just take this simple word.
 If love arises, before you get really lost in it, just tell yourself ‘so!’
 This is enough.

 Everything is transient, and it’s permanent in that it’s invariably that way.
 Just to see this much is to see the heart of the Dhamma, the true